 Your trust is important to us.
 We take your privacy seriously.
 We limit access to our buildings and our information systems to authorized persons.
 We have policies, procedures and training designed to keep PII safe and secure.
 We use privacy and security safeguards that obey state and federal regulations.
 If the laws differ, then we will follow the stricter law.

 Types of PII we collect and why we collect it

 Mostly, we collect your PII directly from you.
 You provide PII when you apply for insurance, make a claim or ask us to perform a policy transaction.
 We ask for your name, contact information, birth date and may need your Social Security number.
 Depending on the coverage you apply for, we may ask about your past or present health status, financial assets or other identifying information.

 We collect PII from third parties if it is required to determine your eligibility for coverage or to process a claim.
 We may get reports from MIB, Inc., a nonprofit insurance support organization that exchanges information with its members.
-We must obtain your permission before we obtain from or provide information about you to MIB.
+We obtain permission before we obtain from or provide information about you to MIB.
 We may ask about your insurance coverage with other companies, including CNO Affiliates, such as coverage levels or payment history.
 We ask your permission to obtain this information, unless the law allows otherwise.
-We are not permitted to use genetic health information to make underwriting decisions except in connection with long term care policies.

 Mostly, we use your PII to issue and service your coverage with us, such as to pay claims or to conduct quality assessments and customer service improvement activities, or in connection with risk management and business planning functions.
 If permitted by law, we may also use your PII to offer you other insurance-related products and services.
 If you have health coverage, we will not use PII associated with your health plan for marketing purposes unless the law allows it, such as when you discuss your insurance needs directly with your insurance agent.